tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 18. Instructor Do: Recap (10 min)

-This activity will conclude the APIs Day 1.
+This activity will conclude APIs Day 1.
 Recap the skills and concepts learned throughout the lesson.
 Engage the students by having students lead the recap as much as possible.

 * Ask if there's a student who would like to volunteer to summarize what was learned today.